gagansingh894/jams-rs/README.md

 #### Tensorflow
 1. Run tensorflow_penguin_multiclass_classification_model.py
-2. This will create two files - a model file and input json file
+2. This will create two files- a model file and input json file
 3. Run the following command and pass in the path for model file and input file
 ```
 jams predict tensorflow --model-path=tensorflow_penguin_functional --input-path=tensorflow_input.json